altogic/altogic/dart_examples/flutter_auth_example/README.md

 ## Deep Linking

-Altogic redirects the user to the **redirect url** in many authentication flow.
+Altogic redirects the user to the **redirect url** in many authentications flows.

 For example, when the user clicks the "Verify Email" in the mail, Altogic redirects the user to the **redirect url**.